 Upon graduating from law school, Stephen served as a judicial clerk to the Honorable Thomas A. Wiseman, Jr., of the U.S. District Court for the Middle District of Tennessee.

-- Ongoing service as outside general counsel to international design firm on day-to-day basis, related to IP, contracts, dispute resolution and avoidance, and employment advice
+- Outside general counsel to international design firm on issues related to IP, contracts, dispute resolution and avoidance, and employment advice

-- Routinely handling matters involving temporary restraining orders, temporary injunctions, estate disputes involving royalties
+- Routinely handling matters seeking temporary restraining orders and temporary injunctions

 Professional Recognition and Activities